only4john/only4john.github.io/students.md

 Master's student admission preference: Students who love science, are dedicated to research, communicate proactively, and aim for academic development.
 Contact me: feiteng[at]whu.edu.cn (please replace [at] with @).
 To help you avoid pitfalls, you are also encouraged to chat with my current and graduated students (list attached).

-~~Please provide links to personal homepages for current and former students so I can advertise them here~~
+～～ Please provide links to personal homepages for current and former students so I can advertise them here ～～

 ## Former Students with Personal Homepages: